bioboot/bggn213_W22/schedule.md

 ---

 <a name="2"></a>
-## Week 2: Sequence alignment fundamentals, algorithms and applications
+## 2: Sequence alignment fundamentals, algorithms and applications

 **Topics:**
 Sequence Alignment and Database Searching: Homology, Sequence similarity, Local and global alignment, Heuristic approaches, Database searching with BLAST, E-values and evaluating alignment scores and statistics.